rak-n-rok/Krake/docs/user/user-story/3-metrics-cluster.rst

 .. prompt:: bash $ auto

-    $ rok kube app get echo-demo  # See "running_on": the Application is running on "minikube-cluster-2"
+    $ krakectl kube app get echo-demo  # See "running_on": the Application is running on "minikube-cluster-2"

 Cleanup